 CO2 is becoming a more popular solvent for extraction because it is safer and less toxic.
 The process is similar, but the equipment involved is more expensive.
 Home extraction with CO2 is also illegal in many districts and must be performed by a licensed professional.

-Some online sources claim that shatter can be made at home with simple materials and raw cannabis material – no butane or other flammable chemicals needed.
-However, those won’t produce the same shatter material from the professional extraction method.
+Some online sources claim that shatter can be made at home with simple materials and raw cannabis—no butane or other flammable chemicals are needed.
+However, this method won't' produce the same shatter material as the professional extraction method.

-Those who wish to extract their own product at home should consider a rosin press instead, which uses low heat and very high pressures rather than volatile substances.
+Those wishing to extract their product at home should consider a rosin press instead.
+This press uses low heat and very high pressures rather than volatile substances.
 Rosin presses are generally legal and can be found for as little as a couple of hundred dollars to several thousand dollars, depending on the complexity of the machine.

 While it may interest you, producing your own extracts is not a casual endeavor.
 The legal licenses and the equipment necessary are costly to acquire.
 You may find purchasing it at your local dispensary or a weed subscription box cheaper and more accessible.